WorldWideTelescope/pywwt/docs/annotations.rst

 Showing annotations in WorldWide Telescope
 ==========================================

-Annotation objects are shapes that a user can manually add to the viewer in order to add another dimension of adaptability for a variety of uses in tours, presentations, and the like.
-Users can generate several annotations at once, choosing from circles, polygons, and lines.
+Annotation objects are shapes that can be manually added to the viewer in order to add another dimension of adaptability for use in tours, presentations, and the like.
+It's possible to generate several annotations at once, and you can choose from circles, polygons, and lines.

 Annotations must first be instantiated, then, in the cases of lines and polygons, extended point by point.
 You can use these principles to create a line that traces the Big Dipper with help from astropy's ``SkyCoord`` class in providing coordinates for each star in the constellation:

 .. code-block:: python

     In [1]: line = wwt.add_line()

-    In [2]: line.add_point(SkyCoord.from_name('Alkaid')) # stars of the Big Dipper
+    In [2]: line.add_point(SkyCoord.from_name('Alkaid')) # stars of the Big
+Dipper
        ...: line.add_point(SkyCoord.from_name('Mizar'))
        ...: line.add_point(SkyCoord.from_name('Alioth'))
        ...: # (and so on...)

 The color and width of the line are also adjustable.
 Line width is specified in pixels, while the color .. takes any type of value allowable through ``matplotlib.color.to_hex``, (contingent on pull for color-valid branch) as shown below:

 .. code-block:: python